-The whole world is a savanna; forests and grasslands are just special cases.
+The whole world is a savanna; forests and grasslands are just special cases

-Carbon and water cycle
+Carbon and Water Cycles

-Shrub encroachment has been identified as a common phenomenon in southwestern US drylands and globally.
+Shrub encroachment has been identified as a common phenomenon in not only the southwestern US drylands, but also globally.
 However, the rates and underlying causes, whether related to climate change, land use and disturbance, or other processes are not always clear (or the same).
-We are investigating both the rates and causes of shrub encroachment at the Jornada Basin LTER site and globally, using a combination of field and greenhouse experiments, regional-global scale observations via meta-analysis and remote sensing, to better understand where and why shrub encroachment occurs.Related publications:
+We are investigating both the rates and causes of shrub encroachment at the Jornada Basin LTER site and beyond, using a combination of both field and greenhouse experiments and regional-global scale observations via meta-analysis and remote sensing to better understand where and why shrub encroachment occurs.Related publications: